 In early May 2017 the company filed for a mark on its GenPrecis!
 Product.
+In September 2017 we filed for an additional mark for private label sales.

 Beginning in the 4th Quarter 2015 and through 2nd Quarter 2016 the company suffered severe inventory shortage of the Genstrip 50 product at various times, owing to the timing of the various settlements with Johnson & Johnson by Shasta and a contract manufacturer, Conductive Technologies, Inc. For some period of time Conductive was unable, due to their settlement with Johnson & Johnson, to ship to the company certain quantities of the Genstrip 50 product.
 This problem began to clear up in late May 2016, and with the advent of adding the GenUltimate! product from Korea, shortages have been alleviated.
-The company's capacity for GenUltimate! production is now 625,000 packages per month (50 count and 100 count packages), for the new GenSure! product 250,000 packages per month (25 count and 50 count packages) and the new GenChoice! product 400,000 packages per month (50 count and 100 count packages).
+The company's capacity for GenUltimate! production is now 650,000 packages per month (50 count and 100 count packages), for the new GenSure! product 250,000 packages per month (25 count and 50 count packages) and the new GenChoice! product 400,000 packages per month (50 count and 100 count packages).
 Recently, a mega- retailer has requested minimum inventories of finished product of 350,000.
 We expect other retailers to make similar requests.